 No new paywalls

 With UC laying out this strategic course to “pursue open access to the journal literature and a broader transformation in scholarly communication,” there are still criticisms and questions about APCs and the emphasis on gold OA (which may explain why few US institutions have signed onto OA2020).
-These include worry that commercial publishers could consolidate their dominance in the market and charge what they want for APCs,
+These include worry that commercial publishers could consolidate their dominance in the market and charge what they want for APCs,12 and concern that researchers from Global South or other countries with few funding resources may not be able to pay for APCs, may not qualify for waivers, or may lack centralized purchasing consortia to effectively negotiate deals with publishers to make their researchers’ articles open access.13

 There are, certainly, OA strategies besides APCs and the “big flip.”
 One example comes from funders.
-For example, the Gates Foundation and other funders have launched OA platforms
+For example, the Gates Foundation and other funders have launched OA platforms14 where their funded researchers can publish their work.
+Gates Open Research offers “immediate” publication and open peer review of articles.

 There are also efforts to open access to individual fields, rather than (or prior to) attempting to convert the entire corpus of scholarly work.
 This is what happened when 3,000 libraries, funding agencies, and research institutions around the world partnered with publishers to convert high-energy physics journals to OA.
-The Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP3)
+The Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP3)15 gathers contributions from countries and centrally pays publishers to make journals OA under CC BY licenses.
+Discussions are now underway about how to transition fields such as linguistics and anthropology to OA, coordinated in part by the Association of Research Libraries (ARL).

 Another strategy, on an even larger scale, is that libraries change their focus, reallocating acquisition funds towards the creation of a network of libraries in which they gather, store, curate, and preserve works created by researchers at their home institutions, and that these repositories link out to those at other institutions.
 For example, ARL’s “academy-owned publishing” project promotes the idea that the “pathway toward the goal of open academic scholarship lies in developing platforms for publishing open, peer-reviewed journals that are managed by the academy in conjunction with scholarly societies and communities.”
 The strategy herein is to offer authors alternative options to traditional journals (which are “too expensive, too slow, too restrictive, and dominated by entities using lock-in business practices”) by developing publishing layers on top of preprint servers (which host pre-peer-reviewed papers) and other repositories.
 Overlay journals, which link out to articles in a growing array of subject-specific repositories, are an example of this strategy.